ocaml/dune/doc/advanced-topics.rst

 Dynamic loading of packages with findlib
 ========================================

-The prefered way for new developement is to use :ref:`plugins`.
+The preferred way for new development is to use :ref:`plugins`.

 Dune supports the ``findlib.dynload`` package from `findlib
 <http://projects.camlcity.org/projects/findlib.html>`_ that enables